 |Additional LAC funding||£7600|

-The expenditure of the 2017/18 PPG mirrors much of that in 2016/17 in the areas that supported these pupils to meet or exceeded the national trend for PPG performance.
-Some new strategies were introduced to support these pupils and theri families.
+The expenditure of the 2018/19 PP grant mirrors much of that in 2017/18 in the areas that supported these pupils to meet or exceeded the national trend for PP performance.

-Our Strategy for the use of Pupil Premium funding for 2018/19 can also be accessed here:
+Our Strategy for the use of Pupil Premium funding for 2019/20, and our review of the funding for 2018/19 can also be accessed here: